SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Open Science Policy Landscape.md

 Connect the material with related pedagogical support and exercises if it is the case. - Connect if there are other material - talks about OS Pillars

-### Keywords / Tags

-Keywords and Tags can help to categorize the content.